 - Personal Injury: 2 years

 - Libel/Slander: 1 year

 - Judgments: 4 years

-Whether your case is in Sedona or Phoenix, you will need to be aware of Arizona’s statues of limitations if you wish to be successful in court.
-Because these statues of limitations can vary from case to case, it is recommended that you speak with an experienced attorney before filing your claim or lawsuit.
+Whether your case is in Sedona or Phoenix, you will need to be aware of Arizona’s statutes of limitations if you wish to be successful in court.
+Because these statutes of limitations can vary from case to case, it is recommended that you speak with an experienced attorney before filing your claim or lawsuit.